awesomeaakash/From-Newbie-to-Windows-Security-Pro/README.md

-# cqureacademy
+# From-Newbie-to-Windows-Security-Pro 👨🏻‍🏫

-Courses from cqureacademy 🤖
+A 5 day Courses by cqureacademy